moeinhe83/Python_Map/README.md

 Project Name => MAP

-Program Description => This App Gives A General Map Of the globe.
+Program Description => This App Gives A General Map Of The Globe.

 Programming Language => Python